 The cohort represents a higher percentage of work-seekers from poorly resourced schools, who are twice as likely to come from rural areas and provinces with higher youth unemployment, and is more inclusive of women.

-As the fourth wave of the DBE programme gets under way, we are following the exit paths and outcomes for earlier waves and learning how to help them build bridges into self-supported earning.
+As the fourth wave of the DBE programme gets underway, we are following the exit paths and outcomes for earlier waves and learning how to help them build bridges into self-supported earnings.

 South Africa’s unemployment statistics continue to emphasise the price we all pay — and will continue to pay, with interest — for decades of structural exclusion.
-Let’s not let Rasebotsa’s empty pockets and optimism be the only tools in the fight towards greater economic inclusion.
+Let us not let Rasebotsa’s empty pockets and optimism be the only tools in the fight towards greater economic inclusion.

 If we act together to meet excluded young people where they are with connectivity, jobs in the formal economy, and targeted support for sustainable hustles and public employment, we can turn the abundance of their optimism into true inclusion.